Ethiopia accuses Trump of ‘incitement of war’ over remarks that Egypt will ‘blow up’ disputed dam

-The long-standing tensions burst open again on Friday, when Trump was on a call with Sudan and Israel to announce a deal to begin normalizing relations between the two former enemies.
+The long-standing tensions burst open again Friday, when Trump was on a call with Sudan and Israel to announce a deal to begin normalizing relations between the two former enemies.
 Trump’s comments then veered toward the dam dispute that also involves Sudan, which is located between Egypt and Ethiopia.

 “[Egypt] will end up blowing up the dam,” Trump said.
 “And I said it and I say it loud and clear … they’ll blow up that dam.
 And they have to do something.”

-In response on Saturday, Ethiopia’s foreign minister said in a statement that “the incitement of war between Ethiopia and Egypt from a sitting U.S. president neither reflects the long-standing partnership and strategic alliance between Ethiopia and the United States nor is acceptable in international law governing interstate relations,” the Associated Press reported.
+In response Saturday, Ethiopia’s foreign minister said in a statement that “the incitement of war between Ethiopia and Egypt from a sitting U.S. president neither reflects the long-standing partnership and strategic alliance between Ethiopia and the United States nor is acceptable in international law governing interstate relations,” the Associated Press reported.
 He summoned the U.S. ambassador for clarification.

-Ethiopia’s former prime minister Hailemariam Dessalegn also weighed in, tweeting Saturday of the U.S. president that “the man doesn’t have a clue what he’s talking about.”
+Ethiopia’s former prime minister, Hailemariam Desalegn, also weighed in, tweeting Saturday of Trump that “the man doesn’t have a clue what he’s talking about.”

-Current Ethiopian Prime Minister Abiy Ahmed’s office also issued a statement Saturday criticizing the nature of the comments, though it did not directly name the U.S. president, the AP reported.
+Ethiopian Prime Minister Abiy Ahmed’s office also issued a statement Saturday criticizing the nature of the comments, though it did not directly name Trump, the AP reported.

 “Occasional statements of belligerent threats to have Ethiopia succumb to unfair terms still abound,” the statement said.
 “These threats and affronts to Ethiopian sovereignty are misguided, unproductive, and clear violations of international law.”

-The prime minister’s office added that “Ethiopia will not cave in to aggressions of any kind.”
+The prime minister’s office added, “Ethiopia will not cave in to aggressions of any kind.”

 The United States tried to broker a deal between Egypt, Ethiopia and Sudan over the Nile River impasse.
 But Addis Ababa accused Washington of being biased in its efforts and ultimately walked away from negotiations.